pomdtr/sunbeam/www/website/docs/reference/schemas/payload.md

     "params": {
         "name": "Steve"
     },
-    // if the manifest defines preferences, they are passed here "preferences": {
-        "show-hidden-files": true
-    },
     // the current working directory of the user "cwd": "/home/steve",
     // only set if the command is a search